-- demonstrate an understanding of physical fitness and its role in lifelong wellness. - take personal responsibility for identifying psycho-social needs, determining resources, and accessing appropriate services for academic success.
+- demonstrate an understanding of physical fitness and its role in lifelong wellness. - take personal responsibility for identifying personal psycho-social needs, determining resources, and accessing appropriate services for academic success. - (proposed addition) exhibit a growth mindset, such as seeing effort as a path to mastery, persisting in the face of setbacks, embracing challenges, and learning from constructive criticism. - exhibit resilience by embracing effort as a path to mastery, persisting in the face of setbacks, acknowledging and overcoming challenges, and learning from constructive feedback.